 LO344 : Warehousing & Distribution Management - This course will study warehousing operations and physical distribution of inventory in the form of raw materials, semi-processed and finished goods in supply chains.
 Study of material handling equipment and packaging of goods and materials throughout the distribution center, warehouse, production operation, and related inbound and outbound transportation will be covered.
 Facility design and layout for efficient flow of materials will be introduced.
+Prerequisites: LO201, LO213, LO311 and junior standing, or LSS dean's permission.
 Rec.
 3, Cr.
 3.

 LO346 : Global Sourcing & Procurement Negotiation - Acquisition of necessary goods, materials and services in exchange for funds or other remuneration.
 Locating qualified vendors, seeking alternative sources, and negotiating favorable terms are considered.
 Emphasis is placed on contemporary and emerging strategic considerations such as partnering with suppliers to design, develop and service product lines, and establishment of long-term prime vendor contracts.
-Prerequisites: LO201, Rec.
+Prerequisites: LO201, LO311, junior standing, or LSS dean's permission.
+Rec.
 3, Cr.
 3.

 LO400 : Coop Educational Experience in IBL - A period of work experience, normally fulltime and paid, with the private or public sector including non-profit organizations, in a job related to the student's degree program and/or career goals, and which differs significantly from previous experiences.
 Normally, credit will be awarded at the rate of one credit for four weeks of full-time work experience.
 An extensive written project is required and this is a graded course.
 All IBL students are required to earn a minimum of three co-op credits (ten to twelve weeks of full-time work experience).
 No student may earn more than four credits with LO400 during his/her enrollment at MMA and these credits cannot be substituted for any other degree or minor program requirements.
-Prerequisite: IBL program coordinator's approval, junior standing or department chair permission, and drug free certification required.
+Prerequisite: IBL program coordinator's approval, junior standing or LSS dean's permission, and drug free certification required.
 Cr.
 3-4.

 LO422 : International Logistics - A study of the various components of international logistics system such as import/export procedures and documentation, international commercial and payment terms, world shipping markets, air and ocean freight management, third party logistics service providers, and cargo and financial risk management issues.
-Prerequisites: LO201, MA101, MA111, and senior standing or department chair permission.
+Prerequisites: LO201, LO346, MA304 and senior standing or LSS dean's permission.
 Rec.
 3, Cr.
 3.

 LO432 : Strategic Supply Chain Management - The study of logistics and supply chain potential future shifts and the drivers for those changes.
 Explores current events in supply chain, structural issues, and development of future direction, options and alternatives with roles that current students may play in that environment including inter-firm logistics integration, planning, sourcing, production, order management, distribution, administration, and customer relations that can be strategically harnessed to leverage strategic competitive advantage across multiple companies.
 Includes integrated supply chain metrics and performance measurement.
 The case method will be used to provide experience in integrating material from this and prior courses in the International Business and Logistics program.
-Prerequisites: LO201, LO213, LO332, MA101, MA111, and senior standing or department chair permission.
+Prerequisites: LO201, LO213, LO344, MA312, and senior standing or LSS dean's permission.
 Rec.
 3, Cr.
 3.